Iran

 In January 2014, security forces arrested over 20 workers of the Chadormalu Mine in the central province of Yazd, including the head and the secretary of the labour union, who stopped work as part of a contract negotiation and dispute.

 More than 3,000 workers have demanded a pay increase that is compatible with the inflation rate, as well as overtime pay.
 Bahram Hassaninejad, the Secretary of the union, was dismissed from his job during earlier protests over this issue in November 2013.
-The protest grew wider after Hassaninejad’s dismissal, and his return to work became another demand in addition to the pay increase and back pay.
+The protest grew wider after Hassaninejad’s dismissal, and his return to work became another demand in addition to the pay increase and back pay back pay Wages or benefits due an employee for past employment.
+Often awarded when the employee has been unfairly dismissed.
+Not to be confused with retroactive pay (delayed payment for work previously done at a lower wage rate). .

 On 26 January 2014, the Ardakan Labour Office Determination Committee confirmed Hassaninejad’s dismissal order, sparking new protests among the mine workers.
 On 29 January, security forces summoned and arrested 20 workers who they implied had been instrumental in launching the initial protests.
 The remaining workers continued their sit-in, and on 30 January, four additional workers from among those who were holding a sit-in at the factory site, Ramin Heydarjan, Behzad Talebpour, Mahmoud Dehghan, and Ahmad Nasirpour, were also arrested.